run2bizdocs/docs-1/en/docs/citsmart-esp-8/2-initial-settings/add-ons/neuro/developing-applications/report-setup.md

 Figure 1 - Report configuration search screen

 ##ITEMS LIST
-1- The following cadastral fields are available to the user to facilitate the identification of the desired items in the standard feature listing: Application, Resource, Name, Description and Version.
+1- The following cadastral fields are available to the user to facilitate the identification of the desired items in the standard feature listing: **Application, Resource, Name, Description** and **Version.**

 ![Screenshot](images/Report-setup-fig02.png)
 Figure 2 - Report configuration lisitng screen

 ##FILLING IN THE REGISTRATION FIELDS

 REPORT DATA
 1- This information is automatically populated from the report file.
-The name, description, and project folder on the server can be edited, however the engine and version fields can not be changed.
+The **name, description**, and **project** folder on the server can be edited, however the engine and version fields can not be changed.

 ![Screenshot](images/Report-setup-fig03.png)
 Figure 3 - Register/edit report configuration, Report tab

 ##DATA SOURCE
 1- Refers to the data source of the report.
-Enter the type of the data source, which can be:
+Enter the **type** of the data source, which can be:

-- None: if the file does not search the database.
+- **None**: if the file does not search the database.
-- Data connection: if the information source is a database connection, also inform the respective database connection (register in the Database connection menu).
+- **Data connection**: if the information source is a database connection, also inform the respective database connection (register in the Database connection menu).
-- Data object: if the information source is a database object registered in the application.
-Enter the data object that will be the data source (registerable in the Business Object menu).
+- **Data object**: if the information source is a database object registered in the application.
+Enter the **data object** that will be the data source (registerable in the Business Object menu).
-- ESI flow: if the source of information is an ESI flow registered in the application.
-Enter the flow that will be the data source (registered in the Workflow/ESI Design menu).
+- **ESI flow**: if the source of information is an ESI flow registered in the application.
+Enter the **flow** that will be the data source (registered in the Workflow/ESI Design menu).
-- Script: if the data source is a script, code the script using the Rhino language.
+- **Script**: if the data source is a script, code the script using the Rhino language.

 ![Screenshot](images/Report-setup-fig04.png)
 Figure 4 - Register/edit report configuration, Data source tab